B.A., Baker University

 Christian Perspectives on Legal Thought

-Randy Beck joined the Georgia Law faculty in 1997 and was named the holder of the Justice Thomas O. Marshall Chair of Constitutional Law in 2011.
-He teaches Property, Trusts & Estates, Christian Perspectives on Legal Thought and Constitutional Law and was the 2016-17 Garwood Visiting Fellow in Princeton University’s James Madison Program in American Ideals and Institutions.
+Randy Beck joined the University of Georgia School of Law faculty in 1997 and was named associate dean for academic affairs in 2018.
+He has held the Justice Thomas O. Marshall Chair of Constitutional Law since 2011 and was the 2016-17 Garwood Visiting Fellow in Princeton University’s James Madison Program in American Ideals and Institutions.

-Beck’s constitutional law scholarship includes: “Twenty-Week Abortion Statutes: Four Arguments” in the Hastings Constitutional Law Quarterly (2016); “Transtemporal Separation of Powers in the Law of Precedent” in the Notre Dame Law Review (2012); “Self-Conscious Dicta: The Origins of Roe v.
+Beck’s constitutional law scholarship includes: “Qui Tam Litigation Against Government Officials: Constitutional Implications of a Neglected History” in the Notre Dame Law Review (2018); “Twenty-Week Abortion Statutes: Four Arguments” in the Hastings Constitutional Law Quarterly (2016); “Transtemporal Separation of Powers in the Law of Precedent” in the Notre Dame Law Review (2012); “Self-Conscious Dicta: The Origins of Roe v.
 Wade’s Trimester Framework” in the American Journal of Legal History (2011); “Gonzales, Casey and the Viability Rule” in the Northwestern University Law Review (2009); “The Heart of Federalism: Pretext Review of Means-End Relationships” in the University of California-Davis Law Review (2003); and “The New Jurisprudence of the Necessary and Proper Clause” in the Illinois law Review (2002).
-His law and religion scholarship includes the chapter “The Biblical Foundations of Law: Creation, Fall, and the Patriarchs” in Law and the Bible: Justice, Mercy and Legal Institutions (InterVarsity Press, 2013) (with D. VanDrunen) and “God the Judge and Human Justice” in the Journal of Law & Religion (Cambridge Univ.
-Press 2016).
+His law and religion scholarship includes the chapter “The Biblical Foundations of Law: Creation, Fall, and the Patriarchs” in Law and the Bible: Justice, Mercy and Legal Institutions (InterVarsity Press, 2013) (with D. VanDrunen) and “God the Judge and Human Justice” in the Journal of Law & Religion (Cambridge University Press, 2016).

 Prior to his law school appointment, Beck worked for more than five years as a general litigation associate with the law firm Perkins Coie in Seattle, Washington.
 He also has government experience from service as an attorney-advisor in the U.S. Department of Justice Office of Legal Counsel.